Abel-Gaming/esx_SecurityPlus/README.md

 # Security Plus
 Security Plus is a plugin that allows players of your FiveM ESX server to become security guards and protect pre-defined regions or locations throughout San Andreas.
 A configuration file allows you to add/remove locations to be secured.
-Also in the configuration file, you can edit things like the HQ position, patrol vehicle, and even different styles for text in the script!
+Also in the configuration file, you can edit things like the HQ position, patrol vehicle, whether a location is a paid contract, payout amount, and even different styles for text in the script!
+Players will go to different defined patrol regions and patrol the area for the set amount of time in the config file.
+After their patrol time has expired, they will be paid for their services!
 <br>
 ![Security+](https://i.imgur.com/cElRyrE.png)
 <br>